What Counts as Information?

 Privacy, Anonymity, AI

-Anonymity.
-Behavioral patterns are signatures.
-How you type, how you move your mouse, how you browse—these persist across contexts.
+Behavioral patterns compound the problem.
+How you type, how you move your mouse, how you browse; these persist across contexts and serve as fingerprints.
 True anonymity requires suppressing not just identity but behavior, and behavior is hard to fake.
+Machine learning has made this worse: patterns too subtle for a human analyst to spot become tractable with enough data and compute.
+The attacker’s threshold keeps dropping.

 Why Leaks Persist